Examples

 Added 1 constraint.

 The detailed statistics view currently says Relationship uniqueness constraints added: 1.
-It will be updated to say Relationship property uniqueness constraints added: 1 in Neo4j version 6.0.
+It will be updated to say Relationship property uniqueness constraints added: 1 in Neo4j 6.0.

 Handling existing constraints when creating a constraint